Skip to main content Skip to footer

 • Make sure children and pets stay away from barbecues and fire

-Fireworks are only allowed during specific times:
+Fireworks are only allowed if no fire ban is in place and during specific times:

 • Victoria Day: Dusk to 11:00 p.m.